manussawee/SupremeLibrary/README.md

 ============

 This library include 3 main files
-- `SupremeGrader.php` => This is a library that contain functions depend on PHP and Apache.
+- `SupremeLibrary.php` => This is a library that contain functions depend on PHP and Apache.
 - `check_general.cpp` => This is a checking script.
 Its function is compare result of your code and correct answer that you have prepared.
 And it depend on G++ to compile.
 - `timeout` => The timeout script is a resource monitoring program for limiting time and memory consumption of black-boxed processes under Linux.
 You will need latest version of Perl (recommend Perl 5) to run the script.
 In the library, we call it that 'Limiter'.
 Thank Pavel Shved for `timeout` script (url: https://github.com/pshved/timeout).
 So you have to install PHP, Apache, G++ and Perl in your Linux.